mongodb/docs-realm/source/includes/data-source-configuration.rst

    * - | ``id``
        | String
      - A string that uniquely identifies the service.
-Realm automatically generates a unique ID for a MongoDB service when you create it.
+App Services automatically generates a unique ID for a MongoDB service when you create it.